• Mental Health

 Common Symptoms of Depression

 Everyone’s experience with depression is unique, but there are reported symptoms of depression that a person with the condition may feel or display frequently.
+Depression can feel like loss of interest, feelings of worthlessness, and suicidal ideation.

-The most common symptoms of depression include:2
+Symptoms of depression can include:2

 • Low mood, sadness, or emptiness